akdavis83/ProtoX/doc/build-windows-msvc.md

 Available features are listed in the [`vcpkg.json`](/vcpkg.json) file.

-### 8. Antivirus Software
+### 7. Antivirus Software

-To improve the build process performance, one might add the Bitcoin repository directory to the Microsoft Defender Antivirus exclusions.
+To improve the build process performance, one might add the Quantum Coin repository directory to the Microsoft Defender Antivirus exclusions.